devonfw/my-thai-star/NestJS/README.md

 In this implementation Sqlite3 is used as persistence system with TypeOrm, no url nor further configuration needed.

-Database configuration parameters is in ormconfig.json in root folder.
+Database configuration parameters are in ormconfig.json in root folder.

 ## Build